Skip to content

 class AsyncBatchProcessor:

-def __init__(self, batch_size: int = 50, max_retries: int = 3):
+def __init__(self, batch_size: int = 50, max_retries: int = 3) -> None:

-self.queue: asyncio.Queue[Dict[str, Any]] = asyncio.Queue()
+self.queue: "asyncio.Queue[Dict[str, Any]]" = asyncio.Queue()

 self.batch_size = batch_size